 In addition to considering the types of classes on your student’s schedule, there are many other factors that need to be balanced.
 Help your student think about the following:

 - Not all courses are offered every semester.
-Your student may need to consult with his advisor or department chairperson to make sure that a particular course will be available when he needs it.
+Your student may need to consult with their advisor or department chairperson to make sure that a particular course will be available when they need it.
 If a course is only offered once per year, or even every other year, careful planning may be required.

-- Your student might consider teaching style as he puts together a schedule – balancing some lecture classes with more interactive or participatory classes.
+- Your student might consider teaching style as they put together a schedule — balancing some lecture classes with more interactive or participatory classes.

 - Not all classes are equal.
 Some classes may have a reputation for a great deal of work, while others have a lighter load.
 A balance of heavier and lighter work load, or academic subject and skills classes, will help to make a schedule manageable.

 - Your student may need a balance of early and later classes, shorter or longer classes, classes that meet once a week, twice a week, or three times a week.
 Some students thrive on early morning classes and do their best thinking at that time of day.
 Some students find that they are at their best in the afternoon, or find that their energy is lagging by late afternoon.
 Some students prefer evening classes, while others can’t stay focused by evening.
 Some students prefer classes that meet several times each week for a shorter time, while others like classes that meet only once a week.